 Dubbed as the “first digital generation,” the millennials (or Generation Y) have been ensconced in digital technologies throughout their lives.
 As a demographic cohort, the eldest members of Generation Y were the first to reach adulthood by 2001, which heralded the third millennium, and were, therefore, called the millennials.

-Aikat, D. (2019), "Millennials Usher a Post-Digital Era: Theorizing how Generation Y Engages with Digital Media", Schulz, J., Robinson, L., Khilnani, A., Baldwin, J., Pait, H., Williams, A., Davis, J. and Ignatow, G. (Ed.)
+Aikat, D. (2019), "Millennials Usher a Post-Digital Era: Theorizing how Generation Y Engages with Digital Media", Schulz, J., Robinson, L., Khilnani, A., Baldwin, J., Pait, H., Williams, A.A., Davis, J. and Ignatow, G. (Ed.)
 Mediated Millennials (Studies in Media and Communications, Vol. 19), Emerald Publishing Limited, pp. 9-29. https://doi.org/10.1108/S2050-206020190000019002Download as .RIS

 Emerald Publishing Limited

 Millennials have often led older Americans in their adoption and use of technology, and this largely holds true today … More than nine-in-ten Millennials (92%) own smartphones, compared with 85% of Gen Xers …, 67% of Baby Boomers … and 30% of the Silent Generation ….
 Similarly, the vast majority of Millennials (85%) say they use social media.

 Pew Research Center’s January 2018 survey data on technology use of Americans across generations.
 (Jiang, 2018, para.
 1–2).